In Dallas suburbs, Friday Night Lights make way for cricket

 Welcome to the new Lone Star State, where cricket matches, a Hindu temple and Indian grocery stores co-exist with Christian churches, cattle ranches and Jerry Jones’ Dallas Cowboys empire.
 More than a decade of expansion has given the Dallas-Fort Worth Metroplex the largest Asian growth rate of any major U.S. metro area, in the nation’s fastest growing state.
 According to U.S. Census Bureau figures, Indians account for more than half the region’s Asian population boom, with the Dallas suburb of Frisco alone experiencing growth to rival Seattle and Chicago.

-”In ’98, I came to the U.S. Then I stopped playing cricket because I didn’t have any availability here.
-Down the road four or five years later, I saw somebody playing cricket in Plano,” said Kalyan ”K.J.”
-Jarajapu, a temple volunteer watching the Frisco-sponsored cricket league match. ”I never imagined that there would be cricket for sure or there would be a cricket world like I saw back home in India here in (metro) Dallas.”
+Kalyan ”K.J.”
+Jarajapu, a temple volunteer watching the Frisco-sponsored cricket league match, said no one played cricket in Plano when he arrived in 1998, but four or five years later things started to change.

+”I never imagined that there would be cricket for sure or there would be a cricket world like I saw back home in India here in (metro) Dallas,” he said.

 The share of Asians among the foreign-born in the U.S. has risen recently, from 30.1% during the 2012-to-2016 period to 31.2% in the 2017-to-2021 period, as the share of immigrants from Latin America and Europe has fallen, according to the American Community Survey.

 Immigrants from South Asia believe they’ve found the best of East meets West in Frisco and other Dallas suburbs.
 They’re living a new and improved American dream, with access to their preferred houses of worship, authentic food and a community radio station.
-But the dream also comes with painful realities about racism, pressure to balance two cultures and the mental health challenges of finding your way in an unfamiliar world.
+But the dream also comes with painful realities about racism, assimilation and mental health challenges.

-Named in 1904 after the St. Louis-San Francisco Railway, Frisco, 30 miles (50 kilometers) north of downtown Dallas, started as a train stop and an agricultural hub.
-Today, it’s a global technology force.
-Companies including Toyota, FedEx and Goldman Sachs have drawn job seekers from afar, including a pipeline of IT workers from the tech hub of Hyderabad, India.

-Combine good jobs with reputable schools, affordable housing and warm weather, and the formula for growth is set.

 Texas-based disciples of Sri Ganapathy Sachchidananda Swamiji came together in 2008 to purchase a 10-acre (4-hectare) plot in Frisco and build a modest Hindu temple.
 Within three years, it was hosting hundreds of worshippers.